Objectiphy

 The QueryBuilder class provides a way to build custom queries in a very similar way to SQL, but using class and property names rather than table and column names (thus decoupling your code from the database, making it easier to make changes to either of them).
 You can use it to create select, insert, update, or delete queries.

-In the basic usage examples, the criteria to use when loading records is specified using an associative array, where the key is the property name, and the value can be either a single scalar value (in which case it is assumed that the operator is '='), or an array describing the operator and value(s) to use.
+In the , the criteria to use when loading records is specified using an associative array, where the key is the property name, and the value can be either a single scalar value (in which case it is assumed that the operator is '='), or an array describing the operator and value(s) to use.
 Where more than one element is defined, the elements are joined together with 'AND'.

 Creating a Query Builder